bgnetworks/meta-essa-c444/README.md

 [BG Network's](https://bgnet.works/) [Embedded Security Software Architecture](https://bgnet.works/embedded-security-software-architecture/) (ESSA), a collection of scripts, recipes, configurations, and documentation for Linux, enhances cybersecurity for IoT devices, including secure boot, encryption, authentication, and secure software updates.
 The ESSA enables engineers to extend a hardware root of trust to secure U-Boot, the Linux kernel, and applications in the root file system.

-To provide strong cybersecurity without compromising performance or functionality, this architecture leverage:
+To provide strong cybersecurity without compromising performance or functionality, this architecture leverages:

 - In-silicon cryptographic accelerators and secure memory
 - Over-The-Air (OTA) software update solution from open-source and trusted partners